This post may contain affiliate links. Please see our disclosure policy for more details.

 smooth and chunky applesauce in glass bowls.

-Reasons to love this applesauce
+Reasons to love this Unsweetened Applesauce

 • Ready in 30 minutes or less